bitcointranscripts/bitcointranscripts/scalingbitcoin/tel-aviv-2019/edgedevplusplus/lightning-network-topology.md

 I don't see why someone would want to drive up the diameter of the lightning network, but just creating two nodes and creating a very large chain at the edge of the graph.
 It would cost you a bit to do this, but again these are worst case metrics possibly produced by nodes not necessarily actual actors in the network.

 A graph of the degree distribution shows that there's a small number of nodes with a ton of channels.
 This is indicative that we have a hub-and-spoke network.
 There's a collection of hubs.
 A hub is one big node that has a bunch of connections, and then the smaller nodes connect to the hub and they have fewer connections.
 This is fairly supported by the assortativity of the graph, which is a value between -1 and 1.
 This measures the tendency of nodes to connect to nodes with similar degrees.
-If it's a positive number, it means low degree nodes connect to high degree nodes ((or is it the other way around)).
+If it's a positive number, it means low degree nodes connect to high degree nodes (or is it the other way around).

 # Topology creation

 When LN first started out, the topology was achieved through manual connections.
 People connected with other people they knew.
-Then in 2017, lnd one of the three main implementations, added something called autopilot which automates the way in which you connect to nodes.
+Then in 2017, lnd, one of the three main implementations, added something called autopilot which automates the way in which you connect to nodes.
 It worked based on preferential attachment where you would become more likely to connect to nodes that already have a lot of channels open and have liquidity.
 This drove the development of the hub-and-spoke network.
 At the time, it was intended for autopilot and the original commit said "we probably shouldn't do this but here's a first attempt at this".
 It has significantly influenced the network topology.

 Also another aspect of topology/channel creation is liquidity providers.
 There are some companies that will open a channel to you, like Biig or Bitrefill, which will accept an out-of-band payment where if you pay them they will open up a channel with you providing liquidity.
 Only a few people were doing this; a lot of channels got opened up and now lnbig has 20-24% of the liquidity of the lightning network in their channels.